overload-development-community/olmod/README.md

 - Replaces default networking model with a sniper packets style, resulting in more consistent network play.

-- Better synchronizes energy, ammo, weapon choice, and missile counts.
+- Better synchronizes energy, ammo, weapon choice, missile counts, and devastator firing/triggering when using sniper packets.

-- Removes picture-in-picture rear view from multiplayer games, an option will be added later.

 - Allows access to the unfinished Monsterball multiplayer mode (with tweaks by terminal).